Tetrachord: Persian

 He continues with four other possible genres "dividing the tone in quarters, eighths, thirds, half thirds, quarter thirds, and combining them in diverse manners".
 Later, he presents possible positions of the frets on the lute, producing ten intervals dividing the interval of a fourth between the strings:

-If one considers that the interval of a fourth between the strings of the lute (Oud) corresponds to a tetrachord, and that there are two tetrachords and a major tone in an octave, this would create a 25-tone scale.
-A more inclusive description (where Ottoman, Persian and Arabic overlap), of the scale divisions is that of 24 quarter tones (see also Arabian maqam).
-It should be mentioned that Al-Farabi's, among other Islamic treatises, also contained additional division schemes as well as providing a gloss of the Greek system as Aristoxenian doctrines were often included.
+If one considers that the interval of a fourth between the strings of the lute (Oud) corresponds to a tetrachord, and that there are two tetrachords and a major tone in an octave, this would create a 25 tone scale.
+A more inclusive description (where Ottoman, Persian, and Arabic overlap), of the scale divisions is that of 24 quarter tones (see also Arabian maqam).
+It should be mentioned that Al-Farabi's, among other Islamic musical treatises, also contained additional division schemes as well as providing a gloss of the Greek system, as Aristoxenian doctrines were often included.

 Compositional forms

 The tetrachord, a fundamentally incomplete fragment, is the basis of two compositional forms constructed upon repetition of that fragment: the complaint and the litany.

 The descending tetrachord from tonic to dominant, typically in minor (e.g. A–G–F–E in A minor), had been used since the Renaissance to denote a lamentation.
 Well-known cases include the ostinato bass of Dido's aria When I am laid in earth in Henry Purcell's Dido and Aeneas, the Crucifixus in Johann Sebastian Bach's Mass in B minor, BWV 232, or the Qui tollis in Mozart's Mass in C minor, KV 427, etc. This tetrachord, known as lamento ("complaint", "lamentation"), has been used until today.
 A variant form, the full chromatic descent (e.g. A–G♯–G–F♯–F–E in A minor), has been known as Passus duriusculus in the Baroque Figurenlehre.

 There exists a short, free musical form of the Romantic Era, called complaint or complainte (Fr.) or lament.
 It is typically a set of harmonic variations in homophonic texture, wherein the bass descends through some tetrachord, possibly that of the previous paragraph, but usually one suggesting a minor mode.
 This tetrachord, treated as a very short ground bass, is repeated again and again over the length of the composition.

 Another musical form, of the same time period, is the litany or litanie (Fr.), or lytanie (OE spur).
 It is also a set of harmonic variations in homophonic texture, but in contrast to the lament, here the tetrachordal fragment – ascending or descending and possibly reordered – is set in the upper voice in the manner of a chorale prelude.
 Because of the extreme brevity of the theme and number of repetitions required, and free of the binding of chord progression to tetrachord in the lament, the breadth of the harmonic excursion in litany is usually notable.